fbohz/fbohz.github.io/_posts/2020-06-29-styled_components_intro.markdown

 );
 ```

 Here you can see that the attribute after `style` it is just the element, so it could be an h2, div, img etc. Then we use string interpolation just like we usually do in React.
 However here we add our own styling.
 The styles we create are just elements that we can then use but with styles.
-These elements themselves can have additional styling, class names etc.
+These elements themselves can have additional styling, class names etc. So we use Title and Wrapper like any other React component – except they're styled!

 Now if you do a console.log you will see that SC gives each component their own unique class name.
 Because of this styles will never bleed.
 So you can share names with different components, and they will never be collisions.